Skip to Content

 Address: Via de’ Bardi, 1, 50125 Firenze FI

-If you’re traveling with kids, make sure to head to the Gardens’ petting zoo, where little ones can get up close and personal with some friendly farm animals.
-And for those looking for something a bit more adventurous, you can also opt to rent a bike or segway and explore the gardens at your own pace.
-Bardini Gardens is also another great budget-friendly option on the list of Florence things to do!
+If you’re traveling with kids, head to the Gardens’ petting zoo, where little ones can get up close and personal with some friendly farm animals.
+And for those searching for more adventure, you can rent a bike or segway and explore the gardens at your own pace.
+Bardini Gardens is another terrific budget-friendly option on Florence’s list of things to do!

-Wondering where to stay near Bardini Gardens?
-This two-bedroom Bardini Garden apartment is the ideal place to call home during your time in Florence.
-The conveniently-located apartment features free wifi, two bathrooms, and a spacious living room with plenty of natural light.
+Should you desire to stay near Bardini Gardens, this two-bedroom Bardini Garden apartment is the ideal place to call home in Florence.
+The conveniently located apartment features free wifi, two bathrooms, and a spacious living room with plenty of natural light.

 15. Giotto’s Campanile